-The project manager’s job is mainly to secure that the project is delivered on budget and on time.
-He works closely with the contractors, designers, and engineers to track the process, quickly identify issues when they arise, and provide a solution.
+The project manager’s job is mainly to secure that the project is delivered within the expected budget and on time.
+He works closely with contractors, designers, and engineers to track their progress, quickly identify issues when they arise and provide a solution.

-Their daily tasks include setting deadlines, attending team or client meetings, tracking the project budget, providing updates and reports.
-Although they might visit the construction site from time to time, their main work is in the office.
-In the case of project managers, having a construction background is not strictly required; what’s important is that they have high organizational skills and working experience as a PM.
+Their daily tasks include setting deadlines, attending team or client meetings, tracking the project budget, and providing updates and reports.
+Although they might visit the construction site occasionally, their main work is in the office.
+For project managers, having a construction background is not strictly required.
+What’s important is that they have high organizational skills and working experience as a PM.

 Required education & certifications